curiocunngios/CTF/handbook.md

 - The sense of tranquility you get from reading and learning

-- The excitement during process of figuring out new things

-- Th fulfillment of your curiosity
+- The excitement during process of figuring out new things and fulfillment of curiosity

-- The process of understanding things
-- The sense of achievement of being able to understand

-- The feeling you get when you sense the connection between different knowledge
+- The process of understanding things.
+The pain when you don't and the fulfillment when you finally get it and feeling connection between each knowledge points

-- The fulfillment of being able to create things
+- The fulfillment of building up notes and knowledge both digitally and in your mind
-- The sense of achievement of being able to break things
+- The sense of achievement of breaking into systems with your knowledge about it
 - The connection between you and people in communities you are in (asking, answering questions and sharing feelings)